-In 2016, Securex organised a study among employees and employers.
-The most important thing we remembered from this is that the opinion of Belgian employees was diametrically opposed to that of Belgian employers and managers.
-A few important figures:
+In 2016, Securex organized a study among employees and employers.
+The most important thing we remembered from this is that the opinion of Belgian employees was opposed to that of Belgian employers and managers.
+A few critical numbers:

-Based on this result, one would expect better figures.
+Based on this result, one would expect better numbers.
 However, a study by Halleluja in 2021 showed the opposite.
-It showed that 51.1% of employees are not convinced of the leadership qualities of their manager.
-A stark contrast to the 62% of employers who are convinced that people share their vision.
+It demonstrated that 51,1% of employees are not convinced of the leadership qualities of their manager—a stark contrast to the 62% of employers who are confident that people share their vision.

-The two main reasons for this result from the employees are as follows:
+The two leading causes for this result are as follows:

-Experiments and surveys of drivers, CEOs, stock market analysts, university students and state education officials, among others, have shown that most of them believe that they possess traits that are better or more desirable than the average.
+Experiments and surveys of drivers, CEOs, stock market analysts, university students, and state education officials, among others, have shown that most believe that they possess traits that are better or more desirable than the average.

 The effect has been found repeatedly in many studies and is similar and may be related to intra-group bias and wishful thinking.

-The study shows that managers can focus on three important points to boost employee satisfaction.
+The study shows managers can focus on three important points to boost employee satisfaction.

-Furthermore, as a manager it is important to actively look for feedback so that you get a more realistic picture of your managerial capacities.
+Furthermore, as a manager, it is important to actively look for feedback to get a more realistic picture of your managerial capacities.
 A mentor can be a good sounding board for this.

 Our newsletter is about leadership development through business mentoring.